XiaoFaye/NativeDOMParser/README.md

 # NativeDOMParser

-A native mulit-platform DOM Parser using WebBrowser/WebView.
+Use native JavaScript DOM Parser in multi-platform using WebBrowser/WebView.